Modernized shipping increased revenue and CSAT for Dicom

 100%

-overhaul of dated systems to a completely modern smart shipping platform
+Overhaul of dated systems to modern smart shipping platform

 200%

-Increase in efficiency for deployment time from 8 hours to 5 mins
+Efficiency increased for deployment time from 8 hrs to 5 mins

 $425